elenderg/PAL-1000/instruções de compilação.md

 `If the flag is not set, compile the routine's monikettes and the routine's parameters given the rider (definite article).`

-`If the rider's token is not any possessive, abort with "An 's is missing or misplaced here._" and the rider; exit.`
+`If the rider's token is not any possessive, abort with "An 's is missing or misplaced here." and the rider; exit.`

 `Move the rider (compiler rules).`